mobily-enterprises/jsonreststores/README.md

 In this store:

 * The store has an `uploadFields` attribute, which lists the fields that will represent file paths resulting from the successful upload
-* The field is populated with the fill path to the uploaded file
+* The field is populated with the full path to the uploaded file

 For this to happen, effectively HTTPMixin will: